 Oliver Cromwell organized England’s army to oppose King Charles during the Civil War.
 Cromwell led his men into battle one mile from Worcester at Red Hill in August 1651.

-The inventor of the ‘Penny Black’ (which was the first adhesive postal stamp) was Sir Rowland Hill.
+The inventor of the ‘Penny Black’ (which was the first adhesive postage stamp) was Sir Rowland Hill.
 He was born in Kidderminster.

 William Shakespeare, the famous playwright, was married to Ann Hathaway in Worcester in 1582.
 Ann was pregnant when the marriage took place and Shakespeare, as a minor, rushed through the marriage, managing to arrange the wedding away from Stratford, by setting the ceremony at the Bishops Court in Worcester.
 Ann was 26 and William just 18!